 How Is AI Helping with SEO and Search?

-James adds that AI works as a valuable “starting point on content ideas/topics (particularly when faced with writer’s block).”
+Our VP of Product, James Straatman, adds that AI works as a valuable “starting point on content ideas [and] topics (particularly when faced with writer’s block).”
+AI gives marketers a deep well to pull from—and then they can weigh which insights and information best serve their campaigns.

 On-Site SEO